 Take a Look at On-Site Allergy Services

-50 to 60 million Americans suffer from allergies such as rhinitis (hay fever), food allergies and asthma, but only a fraction seek treatment from an Allergist.
+Over 100 million Americans suffer from allergies such as rhinitis (hay fever), food allergies and asthma, but only a fraction seek treatment from an Allergist.
 United Allergy Services (UAS) empowers physicians to offer on-site allergy services that fit seamlessly into existing medical office workflows, expanding delivery of services and increasing revenue.

 Since 2009, UAS has successfully partnered with more than 2,450 practitioners across 20+ states to deliver proven, flexible and customizable services that directly meet the allergy needs of patients without requiring them to go elsewhere.
 Treatment protocols include immunotherapy delivered by subcutaneous injections in the physician’s office or at home as well as sublingual drops self-administered at home by the patient.
 A UAS treatment group showed >40% improvement in allergy symptom scores compared to control through administration of immunotherapy.
 A 3-year course of immunotherapy has shown long-term clinical effects and the potential of preventing the development of asthma in children with allergic rhino conjunctivitis up to seven years post-treatment.